Maine Unitarian Universalist State Advocacy Network Leadership Team

 MUUSAN Board Members

-Beth Allen is the Executive Director of the Maine Votes/Maine Voices Network.
+Beth Allen (she/her) is the Executive Director of the Maine Votes/Maine Voices Network.

 MUUSAN's Administrative Coordinator

 Lacy Simons (she/they) is MUUSAN's part-time Administrative Coordinator.
-Lacy is the owner + founder of hello hello books, a mission-driven independent bookstore in Rockland.
+Lacy is the founder of hello hello books, a mission-driven independent bookstore she opened in Rockland in 2011, and sold to longtime employee Jacob Fricke in the Spring of 2025.
 As Lacy transitions away from full-time bookstore work, she's thrilled to be putting time and care into MUUSAN's mission.
 She and her 10 year-old daughter now live in Central Maine, where they both make weird crafts and subvert gender norms.